 You can quickly see why punctuation is important if you try and read this sentence which has no punctuation at all:

-perhaps you dont always need to use commas periods colons etc to make sentences clear when i am in a hurry tired cold lazy or angry i sometimes leave out punctuation marks grammar is stupid i can write without it and dont need it my uncle Harry once said he was not very clever and i never understood a word he wrote to me i think ill learn some punctuation not too much enough to write to Uncle Harry he needs some help
+Perhaps you dont always need to use commas periods colons etc to make sentences clear when i am in a hurry tired cold lazy or angry i sometimes leave out punctuation marks grammar is stupid i can write without it and dont need it my uncle Harry once said he was not very clever and i never understood a word he wrote to me i think ill learn some punctuation not too much enough to write to Uncle Harry he needs some help

 Now let’s see if punctuating it makes a difference!

-Perhaps you don’t always need to use commas, periods, colons etc. to make sentences clear.
+Perhaps you don’t always need to use commas, periods, colons, etc. to make sentences clear.
 When I am in a hurry, tired, cold, lazy, or angry I sometimes leave out punctuation marks.

 “Grammar is stupid!
-I can write without it and don’t need it.” my uncle Harry once said.
+I can write without it and don’t need it.” my Uncle Harry once said.
 He was not very clever and I never understood a word he wrote to me.
 I think I’ll learn some punctuation – not too much, enough to write to Uncle Harry.
 He needs some help!

 Three of the fourteen punctuation marks are appropriate for use as sentence endings.
-They are the period, question mark, and exclamation point.
+They are

-The Comma, Semicolon and Colon
+2. The Comma, Semicolon, and Colon

-The comma, semicolon and colon are often misused because they all can indicate a pause in a series.
+The comma, semicolon, and colon are often misused because they all can indicate a pause in a series.

-The Dash and the Hyphen
+3. The Dash and the Hyphen

 Two kinds of dashes are used throughout written communications.
 They are the endash and the emdash.

-Brackets, Braces, and Parentheses
+4. Brackets, Braces, and Parentheses

 Brackets, braces, and parentheses are symbols used to contain words that are a further explanation or are considered a group.

-Apostrophe, Quotation Marks, and Ellipses
+5. Apostrophes, Quotation Marks, and Ellipses